MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 Wrapping values inside struct adds zero runtime overhead in Rust.
 - No information is added to the struct, it's just a wrapper around the float value
 - Optimiser will recognise that the code collapses down to operations on primitive types, and generate code to do so
-- All the additinos are a compile-time model of the way the data is used, they dont affect the compiled code
+- All the additions are a compile-time model of the way the data is used, they don't affect the compiled code
 - Equivalent C++ code has the same properties

 *Typing Anti-Patterns*